Manos: The Hands of Fate: Production

 In mid-1966, it was filmed with the working titles The Lodge of Sins and Fingers of Fate.
 It was shot mainly on the ranch of Colbert Coldwell, a lawyer who shared an office floor with Warren and who later became a judge in El Paso County.
 Most equipment was rented, so Warren hurriedly maximized the number of shots before the rental deadline.
 The 16 mm Bell & Howell camera is wound by hand with up to 32 seconds of footage, creating many unresolved editing problems.
 Rather than using location sync sound recording, all sound effects and dialogue were overdubbed in post-production by few people, including Warren, Tom Neyman, Reynolds, Jennings, and Warren's wife, Norma.
 Later during production, Warren renamed the film Manos: The Hands of Fate.
 Warren's small crew became so bemused by his amateurishness and irascibility that they derisively called the film Mangos: The Cans of Fruit behind his back.

 During filming, Warren said that presenting Diane Mahree as the Texas Beauty Queen would generate good publicity for his movie.
 He signed her to a regional West Texas beauty pageant that would lead to Miss Texas and then to the Miss America pageant, but he neglected to tell her about it until she was accepted as an entrant.
 She complied and appeared onstage as a finalist.
-She later asserted that Warren urged her to remove her top for filming the window-peeping scene where Torgo observes her before declaring his love but, when she refused, he quickly backpedaled by claiming the suggestion was a test.
 Warren contracted with a modeling agency to provide the actresses who would play the Master's wives, including Joyce Molleur.
 She broke her foot early in production, so Warren retained her by rewriting the script to include a young couple kissing in a car on the side of the road, who are otherwise unconnected to the plot.